 Course Description: This course presents an opportunity for all of us to reconsider our notions of mental health and illness.
-One focus will be on the attempt to objectively define various behavior disorders using DSM-IV criteria, with a look ahead to anticipated changes coming in DSM-5.
+One focus will be on the attempt to objectively define various behavior disorders using the new DSM-5 criteria.
 We will also consider contemporary research and theory concerning possible etiology, treatment and prevention of behavior disorders.
 Case presentations and discussion of movie clips will be used to increase student awareness of the experiences of persons who are said to exhibit "abnormal" behavior.
 Student discussion and participation enliven the course and are thus highly valued.